wgmo/graphtik/docs/source/operations.rst

 Aliased `provides`
 ^^^^^^^^^^^^^^^^^^
-Sometimes, you need to interface operations where they name some :term:`dependency` differently.
+Sometimes, you need to interface functions & operations where they name a :term:`dependency` differently.
-This is doable without introducing "pipe-through" interface operation, either by annotating `needs` with :class:`.kw` `modifiers` (see docs) or with :term:`alias`\es on the `provides` side:
+This is doable without introducing "pipe-through" interface operation, either by annotating certain `needs` with :func:`.mapped` `modifiers` (see docs), or by :term:`alias`\sing certain `provides` to different names:

    >>> op = operation(str,
    ...                name="`provides` with `aliases`",